Cheapest weight loss telehealth in Australia: affordable options compared

 The trap with cheapest is that a weight-loss telehealth bill has moving parts.
 There is the consult or subscription fee, and then, separately in many cases, the cost of any medication that a practitioner prescribes.
 A low monthly subscription with expensive medication billed on top can end up dearer than a higher subscription that bundles more in.
 The advertised headline number is a starting point, not the total.

-Moshy: the lower-cost subscription option
+Moshy: a gender-neutral subscription option

-Want to see if the lower-cost subscription route is open to you?
+Want to see if the subscription route is open to you?
 Moshy's eligibility check takes about ten minutes, with no commitment, and the referral applies automatically through our link.

 Check eligibility on MoshyWhy cheapest is not always the best fit

-The honest approach is to shortlist on price, then decide on fit: the pricing model, what is included, and whether a registered practitioner assesses you individually before anything starts.
+Shortlist on price, then decide on fit: the pricing model, what is included, and whether a registered practitioner assesses you individually before anything starts.
 That last point is the non-negotiable one.
 A serious provider declines some applicants and never promises a specific medicine before an assessment, regardless of how little it charges.

 Cheapest weight loss telehealth: frequently asked questions